TakashiYoshinaga/MRTK-Profiles-for-NrealLight/README.md

 nstaller of demo application to trya hand tracking feature.
 Just install the app to try this out! <br> <br>
 <b>UnityPackage:</b> <br>
 Uity package including MRTK profiles, scripts and prefabs to use hand tracking and MRTK. <br>
-Please install it into your own Uity project if you make hand tracking work MRTK.
+Please install it into your own Uity project if you make hand tracking feature work with MRTK.
 (See dependency.)<br>

 ## Dependencies:
 I have tested the combination of following SDKs in my environment but other combinations probably work as well.<br>